Don Mills Trail: Trail

 The City of Toronto purchased the right-of-way of the Leaside Spur in late 2001.
 By 2010, the City of Toronto was holding public sessions for the design of the trail.

 Because of its deteriorating condition, the bridge over Bond Avenue was threatened with demolition in 2011.
 Local residents pushed to give it a heritage designation in order to preserve it.

 By October 2011, the paving of the trail and the installation of park features were nearing completion, as was the installation of traffic lights where the trail crosses Lawrence Avenue East.
 An exception was the trail north of Bond Avenue.
 Scarsdale Road, running roughly parallel to the incomplete portion of the trail, was designated as Toronto Bike Trail 45, for cyclists.

 On August 2, 2017, the northern part of trail between Bond Avenue and York Mills Road was opened, though that portion of the trail was not fully completed until about October 2016.

 As of 2017, the southern end of the trail ends at a dead-end about 60 m north of the CPR line.
-Providing an exit at the southern end to Leslie Street depends on an commercial/industrial landowner agreeing to provide access over private land.
+Providing an exit at the southern end to Leslie Street depends on a commercial/industrial landowner agreeing to provide access over private land.
 As of October 2016, there was no deal to grant such access, after a landowner backed out of a tentative agreement.